heec12/SZ-detection/README.md

 - `cont_tracker_index`: (Optional) Continent margin locations, if calculated

 ---
-See Choi and Foley (2025) for details on output interpretation and further analysis.
+*See Choi and Foley (2025) for details on output interpretation and further analysis.*

-### Citation
+## Citation

 If you use this code or approach in your research, please cite:

 > Choi, H., & Foley, B. (2025).
-> Deep learning-based tracking of subduction zones in mantle convection models
+> Deep learning-based tracking of subduction zones in mantle convection models.
-> Submitted to Journal of Geophysical Research: Solid Earth
+> *Submitted to Journal of Geophysical Research: Solid Earth.*

-### Questions or issues?
+## Questions or issues?

 Open an issue on GitHub or contact hchoi342@gatech.edu